MJorink/hypr-dotfiles/README.md

 For any other distro, use the script for your distro from JaKooLit, then after you are done with that script, follow the Manual Installation part on this page.

 Dependencies:
-- Archinstall minimum (or similar)
+- archinstall minimum (or similar)
+- git
-- Git
+- git-lfs

 Steps: